Main Content Start

 Final acceptance into the program is contingent upon satisfactory results from a

-• Physical examination with immunization,
+• Physical examination with immunization (listed in Application Booklet)

-• Drug screen,
+• 10-panel drug screen,

-• CPR certification and
+• American Heart Association CPR certification

 These reports should not be submitted with initial application materials.